chartung17/nginx-ee/README.md

 This Nginx configuration comes in two parts:

 * `sites-available/somedomain.com.conf` - an Nginx virtual host configuration file tailored for Craft CMS; it will require some minor customization for your domain
-* `nginx-partials` - some Nginx configuration partials used by all of the virtual hosts, logically segregated.
-These don't need to be changed, but can be selectively disabled by changing the suffix to `.off` (or anything other than `.conf`)
+* `snippets` - some Nginx configuration snippets used by all of the virtual hosts, logically segregated.
+These don't need to be changed, but can be selectively disabled by not including them.

 ## Using Nginx-Craft